TeamSuman/WeTICA/README.md

 Files in GROMACS format can be also generated from CHARMM-GUI.

 #### Note 3
 Currently WeTICA framework supports two featurization schemes: 1) CA-CA atom pairwise distances ('allCA'), 2) User selected atom pairwise distances ('sel_pair').
-0 based selected atom ids supported by MDTraj are required for the 'sel_pair' featurization scheme only. $\bf{Caution:}$ Both the eigenvector generation and the simulation should be performed using the same feature.
+0 based selected atom ids (MDTraj convention) are required for the 'sel_pair' featurization scheme only. $\bf{Caution:}$ Both the eigenvector generation and the simulation should be performed using the same feature.